Page Updated: May 2020

 Using the services of travel agents for Africa is always good advice when embarking on an African hunting trip.
 They should have extensive experience of African tours and routing clients to and within Africa.

-- The very best advice, however, is to use a travel agent who specialises in African hunting safaris.
-Not only will they have accurate knowledge about the firearm documentation required and airline regulations, they will be able to get firearm permits on your behalf where appropriate.
-They will select appropriate international and domestic routing with airlines that are firearm 'friendly' or at least, do actually carry firearms.
+However, the very best advice is to use a travel agent who specialises in African hunting safaris.
+Not only will they have accurate and up-to-date knowledge about the firearm documentation required and airline regulations, they will be able to get firearm permits and transit permits on your behalf where appropriate.
+They will select appropriate international and domestic routing with airlines that are firearm 'friendly' or at least, if not very friendly, actually do carry firearms.

-Also be aware that you will be charged a fee to re-schedule any of your flights, so get the dates and times absolutely right.
+Also be aware that you will be charged a fee to re-schedule any of your flights, so get the dates and times absolutely correct first.
 Visit airline websites to look at the flight schedules yourself.

 This rare breed of US travel companies are worth their weight in gold for African hunters.
-The social stigma of being associated with hunting has caused many travel businesses not to advertise their hunter services any longer.
-Regular high street travel companies and specialist African photographic safari agents (especially those in the UK) will probably be aghast when you mention hunting and want to travel with firearms.
+The 'stigma' of being associated with hunting of any kind has caused many travel businesses not to advertise their hunter services.
+High street travel companies and specialist African photographic safari agents will probably be aghast if you mention hunting and travelling with firearms.